surmamc/provision-account/helm-charts/test/README.md

-# How to create a cluster using kops close to the Door Dash configuration
+# How to create a cluster using kops

 Use kops to "create" a cluster.  kops is interesting as it like git.
 You have a local concept or abstraction of a cluster.
 You create this with kop create cluster....
 I have document this is in run-kops.sh.